THEDARKDEACON/Dojo/README.md

 ## 🏗️ System Architecture

 At the heart of Dojo is a modular, event-driven architecture designed for scalability and robustness.
+The system is orchestrated by a central launch file (`launch_dojo_rosbot_xl.py`) that manages the lifecycle of all subsystems.

 ![System Architecture](docs/images/system_architecture.png)